Lawmakers and union tell Norfolk Southern CEO that railroads' voluntary safety plans aren't enough - KTVZ

 Vance said it is important to raise the maximum fine for rail safety violations from the current limit of $225,455.

-“This is a multi-billion-dollar industry, and fines must be a sufficient deterrent to lax safety behavior,” he said.
+“This is a multi-billion-dollar industry, and fines must be a sufficient deterrent to lax safety behavior,” he said in prepared remarks.

+Vance moved away from his prepared remarks to attack the railroads’ lobbying against the bill.
+He was particularly angry that the railroads’ attacks on the bill come just months after they went to Congress to get it block a potential strike by their unionized employees.

+“You can not on the one hand beg the government to bail you out of a labor dispute three months ago, and then say it’s big government to have proper safety standards in the way that you conduct your railroads,” said Vance.
+“It’s a ridiculous argument.
+It doesn’t pass the smell test.
+The fact that they advanced that argument in their Op-Eds and their paid for activism is insulting to the people of East Palestine.”

 The railroads have proposed to have only a lone engineer on each train.
 Instead of being in the cab of the locomotive, the second crew member, the conductor, would be driving trucks along railroad tracks between trains to check on potential problems.